top of page

 When it comes to surgery, misinformation often spreads faster than the truth.
 This is especially true for knee replacement myths and facts.
 Many patients hesitate to undergo surgery because they’ve heard statements like “knee implants don’t last,” “you’ll never walk normally again,” or “the recovery is too painful.”

-The reality is very different.
+The reality is quite different.
 With modern advances such as robotic-assisted surgery, minimally invasive approaches, and “No Muscle Cut” techniques, knee replacement has become one of the safest and most successful orthopedic procedures worldwide.
 Implants today can last 20–25 years, and most patients are able to walk the very next day after surgery.

 Myth 1: Knee Replacement is Only for the Elderly